tauri-apps/tauri-docs/docs/about/benchmarks.md

 ## Execution Time

-How much time total it takes intialize the application and wait for the `DOMContentLoaded` event.
+How much time in total it takes to intialize the application and wait for the `DOMContentLoaded` event.
 This uses [hyperfine](https://github.com/sharkdp/hyperfine) under the hood and runs 3 warm-up sequence first, then 10 sequences to calculate the average execution time.

 <Chart data={data} column="exec_time" />